SFLearningDevelopment/ai-dev-ops/COURSE-DESIGN-RATIONALE.md

 ### 2.1 Why this course exists in the learning path

-The AIOps & DevOps learning path covers two domains that are increasingly inseparable: operational automation and AI-assisted tooling.
+The AIOps & DevOps learning path covers two domains that are increasingly inseparable: **operational automation and AI-assisted tooling**.
 Most existing training on AI coding tools treats them as code generators — tools you prompt once and review the output.
 This course is built around a different and more accurate model: **Claude Code as a contextual participant** in DevOps workflows, not a one-shot generator.

 This distinction is not cosmetic.
 An engineer who treats Claude Code as a generator will use it for first-pass boilerplate and then disengage.
 An engineer who understands it as a participant — one that maintains context across turns, correlates runtime signals with code it wrote, and produces output that improves with each feedback cycle — will extract ten times the value from the same tool.